PeterYves/worksample-1/2_fleshed_out_headline.md

  ![Rails view example!](users.png "Users")

  + Scaffolding

  “Scaffolding is a temporary structure used to support a work crew to aid in the construction, maintenance and repair of buildings, bridges and all other    man-made structures.” – Wikipedia

  In Rails, a scaffold is a set of automatically generated files which forms the basic structure of a Rails project.
  If you want to create the models, views, and controllers for a new resource in a single operation, scaffolding is the tool for the job.
  To generate rails scaffold use `rails g scaffold name` where name is the name of the scaffold.
  Example: `rails g scaffold users email:string password_digest:string`
  The above command generates the scaffold with the fields email and password_digest of the type string
- + Rails application speed issues and solutions